CliveRBird/CentrelinkDataServicesWeather/README.md

 Domain Driven Design (DDD) Summary

 * Contracts (written in *.cs files): This is what the outside world sees.
 These contracts represent the shape of the data that will be exchanged between the backend and the client.
-The client should know the data elements of the contract, so it knows what to expect from your headless microservice.
+The client should know the data elements of the contract, so it knows what to expect from a headless microservice.
 * Entities (written in *.cs files): The domain objects with identities.
 * Value Objects (written in *.cs files): The domain objects that don’t require an identity.
 * Domain Object (written in *.cs files)s: This is the group of entities and value objects in the system.